markowanga/timber-logging-to-file/README.md

 [![](https://jitpack.io/v/markowanga/timber-logging-to-file.svg)](https://jitpack.io/#markowanga/timber-logging-to-file)

-Simple library which save timber logs to file.
+Simple library which save encrypted timber logs to file.
+Best way to verify what's happen when tester have hard to reproduce error and Crashlytics doesn't contain enough information.
+In difficult examples it is possible to use it in production.

 ## Add dependency to gradle